A Brief History of Intellectual Discussion of Accelerating Change

 Adams technological singularity insights first appear in rough form in "A Law of Acceleration", an essay written in 1904 in which he first surmises the existence of "A law of acceleration, definite and constant as any law of mechanics, [which] cannot be supposed to relax its energy to suit the convenience of man."

-He further develops his ideas in, "A Rule of Phase Applied to History," 1909 (contained in Degradation of the Democratic Dogma, 1919), a treatise which proposes that the world may now be engaged in an inexorable acceleration toward a coming phase change in the relationship between technology and humanity, some time between 1921 and 2025.
-Adams used the phase change concept in the same vein as Josiah W. Gibbs (of Gibbs Free Energy and Gibbs Phase Rule fame), the brilliant but little-known Amercian physicist who described systems thermodynamics and equilibria changes in terms of energy and entropy.
+He further develops these ideas in, "A Rule of Phase Applied to History," 1909 (contained in Degradation of the Democratic Dogma, 1919), a treatise which proposes that the world may now be engaged in an inexorable acceleration toward a coming phase change in the relationship between technology and humanity, some time between 1921 and 2025.
+Adams used the phase change concept in the same vein as Josiah W. Gibbs (of Gibbs Free Energy and Gibbs Phase Rule fame), the brilliant Amercian chemical physicist who described systems thermodynamics and equilibria changes in terms of energy and entropy.

 Some other quotations from this important work: "A law of acceleration, definite and constant as any law of mechanics, cannot be supposed to relax its energy to suit the convenience of man."
 He also wryly notes that "Fifty years ago [e.g., the 1850's], science took for granted that the rate of acceleration could not last."
 In an interesting side note, Adams considered his conventional education to be "defective," because it did not equip him to either understand or live properly in a world of accelerating, transformational science and technology.
 Almost 100 years later, I'd have to agreefor the most part, U.S. education and culture remain painfully acceleration-unaware, something I hope will start to change in coming decades.